APrettyCoolProgram/dvn/README.md

 **dvn** is a command-line utility for managing development environments.

-Let's say you are working on a project named "MyProject", and that project requires:
+Let's say you are working something called "MyProject", which requires:

 * A Visual Studio 2022 solution named "*MyProject*"
 * A Visual Studio Code workspace named "*MyProject-Documentation*"